Immunotherapy Treatment Options and Information

 Because severe systemic allergic reactions are a risk of immunotherapy, the American Academy of Allergy, Asthma & Immunology and the American College of Allergy, Asthma & Immunology stipulate the following:

-Only a physician specifically trained in immunotherapy, as well as in the recognition and treatment of anaphylaxis, should administer it (see Find an Allergist to locate a physician near you).
+- Only a physician specifically trained in immunotherapy, as well as in the recognition and treatment of anaphylaxis, should administer it.